-In this article we look at what permitted development rights are, and what new options are available to property owners to be able to maximise the value of property without going through the full planning process.
+Changes to permitted development rights and a drive to simplify the planning process are making new options available to property owners to be able to maximise the value of property without going through the full planning process.

 What are permitted development rights?